HomePolitics and Current AffairsFarmer Protest: Demands, Strategies and Implications

 Security Measures: Preparing for Farmer Protest

 To prevent farmers from besieging Delhi, authorities have installed barbed wire and cement barricades at Singhu, Ghazipur, and Sindhu borders.
-Delhi are on high alert, deploying vehicles, barricades, CCTV, and loudspeakers.
+Delhi Police are on high alert, deploying vehicles, barricades, CCTV, and loudspeakers.
 Concerns linger over potential disruptions along the Delhi-Meerut highway, with Western organizations possibly joining the protests.

 Anticipating a Prolonged Standoff